Sudharsan25/Global_news_app/README.md

 ## Features

 * **Open Source API:** Serves as the initial data source for news articles.
 [Mediastack API](https://mediastack.com/documentation)
-* **Databricks Free Edition (ETL Pipeline):** Orchestrates the daily fetching, transforming, and loading of news articles from the Open Source API into the Xata database.
-[Databricks](https://www.databricks.com/learn/free-edition)
+* **Apache Airflow:** Designed and implemented DAGs in ETL pipeline to fetch data from Open-source API and load them into Xata client (PostgresDB)
 * **Xata (PostgreSQL):** A serverless data platform that provides a managed, scalable PostgreSQL database for storing and retrieving news articles.
 [Xata Docs](https://lite.xata.io/docs)
 * **Next.js API Routes (Backend):** Replaces the previous FastAPI backend, serving as the RESTful API for handling requests from the frontend, querying the Xata database, and returning JSON data.
 * **Next.js (Frontend):** Consumes the Next.js API backend to display, sort, and filter news articles for users.